dstein64/aghasher/README.md

 Running aghasher.py runs the \__main__ code, which uses an AnchorGraphHasher to replicate the training/testing performed in the Matlab code.

-Training and testing the algorithm uses the MNIST handwritten digit dataset, testing with a Hamming radius 2 precision.
-Results are output to stdout.

 The code in the \__main__ section serves as an example of how to use AnchorGraphHasher.

 Differences from the Matlab Implementation